-The Food Safety Modernization Act (FSMA) charged the U.S. FDA to develop a comprehensive plan to expand the technical, scientific and regulatory capacity of foreign governments, and their respective food industries, from which the foods are exported to the US.
+The Food Safety Modernization Act (FSMA) charged the U.S. Food and Drug Administration (FDA) to develop a comprehensive plan to expand the technical, scientific and regulatory capacity of foreign governments—and their respective food industries—from which the foods are exported to the US.
 The plan was published in Feb 2013.
 Click here for more information.

-Provides the trainers insight into the group that is about to be trained, such as what they think their skill levels are, and helps the trainers identify the specific training needs for that country/commodity/lab testing method.
+Provides trainers insight into the group that is about to be trained, such as what they think their skill levels are, and helps the trainers identify the specific training needs for that country/commodity/lab testing method.

-Assesses the participant’s views and satisfaction with the different components of the training, including the instructors’ teaching abilities, and contains a self-assessment of one’s understanding and readiness to implement the different components covered during the training.
+Assesses participant’s views and satisfaction with the different components of the training, including the instructors’ teaching abilities, and contains a self-assessment of one’s understanding and readiness to implement the different components covered during the training.
 Provides instructors insight as to where modifications to trainings might be needed.

 Intermediate assessment post training

 For JIFSAN’s train-the-trainer programs, the purpose of the intermediate assessment is to measure the multiplier effect (e.g., how many additional training events occurred within a country aimed at the farmer/grower; food processor; food inspector; or laboratory analysts); to understand which components from the training program they were able to use; and if parts were not implemented to understand why.
 These are currently being piloted for all the train-the-trainer courses where the process indicator tools were administered.
 These post training assessments will be administered 6 and 12 months after the training event.

 Long-term impact assessment